-Her first book is The Peking Gazette in Late Imperial China: State News and Political Authority (University of Washington Press, 2021).
+Her first book, The Peking Gazette in Late Imperial China: State News and Political Authority, was published by University of Washington Press in 2021.
 It traces the untold story of a distinctive state periodical, the Peking Gazette (jingbao).
 The book explores how the Peking Gazette contributed to momentous shifts in political culture in Qing China and influenced representations of the Qing state at home and abroad.
 This project draws on archival and library research conducted at various sites in Asia, Europe, and the United States.

 Dr. Mokros teaches undergraduate and graduate courses on Chinese, East Asian, and global history.

 In Spring 2023 Mokros is on leave as a Member of the School of Historical Studies at the Institute for Advanced Study in Princeton, New Jersey.